All Episodes

 It may take them some time, even if they're operating in good faith, which means he thinks most are not.

-But for the even the ones that are operating in good faith, meaning even the ones who are complying with my demand, maybe, you know, we need to give them some time.
+But for even the ones that are operating in good faith, meaning even the ones who are complying with my demand, maybe, you know, we need to give them some time.

 They've only had three years to get ready for it.

-And it looks like they need more, and we really, the purpose of the law isn't to punish them.
+And we really, the purpose of the law isn't to punish them.

 Oh, it's not.